 In the afternoon, we’ll enjoy a pottery-making demonstration by a local artist, then stop for a wine tasting and learn more about what makes this region ideal for vineyards.
 Our farewell dinner and show will include a belly dancing performance.
 (Anyone want to join in???)

 From Cappadocia, we will provide a transfer to the airport for a morning flight to Istanbul to connect with flights home or to your next destination.
-The closest airport to our hotel is Nevsehir (NAV), but transfers can also be arranged to Kayseri Airport (ASR) (fare to Istanbul is typically about $280).
+The closest airport to our hotel is Nevsehir (NAV), but transfers can also be arranged to Kayseri Airport (ASR) (fare to Istanbul is typically about $280, but much less when combined with a Turkish Airlines flight from Istanbul to home).
 For those who would like to spend more time in Istanbul, our local partners can also arrange transfers and lodging to extend your stay.

-Price includes: All transportation within Turkey, including flight from Istanbul to Izmir; Airport departure taxes for group flight; Transfer from Istanbul Airport to hotel on arrival; Deluxe hotel rooms in double occupancy, with private bath (limited number of single rooms available upon request); All breakfasts, 11 lunches and 6 dinners; Entrance fees to included sites, as well as to a Turkish bath in Istanbul; One full day and one half day ride on classical gulet (sailing vessel) along Turquoise Coast; Gratuities for porterage and included meals.
-HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.
+Price includes: All transportation within Turkey, including flight from Istanbul to Izmir; Airport departure taxes for group flight; Transfer from Istanbul Airport to hotel on arrival; Deluxe hotel rooms in double occupancy, with private bath (limited number of single rooms available upon request); All breakfasts, 11 lunches and 6 dinners; Entrance fees to included sites, as well as to a Turkish bath in Istanbul; One full day and one half-day ride on classical gulet (sailing vessel) along Turquoise Coast; Gratuities for porterage and included meals.
+Services of a knowledgeable HE Travel tour host (with a minimum number of participants); HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

 Optional Tour Choices: